languagetool-org/languagetool-org.github.io/adding-a-new-language.md

    - Add an entry `xy = Mylanguage` to `languagetool-core/src/main/resources/org/languagetool/MessagesBundle.properties`, with `xy` being your language code (e.g. `fr`) and Mylanguage being the language name (e.g. French)
 8. Add your language project as a dependency in `languagetool-language-modules/all/pom.xml`.
 9. Add `<module>languagetool-language-modules/xy</module>` to the top-level `pom.xml`
-10. For your language to be accessible in LibreOffice/OpenOffice, add it to `Linguistic.xcu` in project `languagetool-office-extension`.
-11. To translate the LibreOffice/OpenOffice menus, adapt `languagetool-office-extension/src/main/resources/description.xml` and `languagetool-office-extension/src/main/resources/Addons.xcu`.
-12. Finally, run `mvn clean package` in the LanguageTool directory.
+10. Finally, run `mvn clean package` in the LanguageTool directory.
 The result in `languagetool-standalone/target` should now support your new language.
-13. If your language has a part-of-speech tagger, add a file `resource/xy/tagset.txt` that describes the tags, like [this one for English](https://github.com/languagetool-org/languagetool/blob/master/languagetool-language-modules/en/src/main/resources/org/languagetool/resource/en/tagset.txt) does.
+11. If your language has a part-of-speech tagger, add a file `resource/xy/tagset.txt` that describes the tags, like [this one for English](https://github.com/languagetool-org/languagetool/blob/master/languagetool-language-modules/en/src/main/resources/org/languagetool/resource/en/tagset.txt) does.
-14. To translate the user interface for your language, ask us to add your language at [WebTranslateIt](/translating-messages).
+12. To translate the user interface for your language, ask us to add your language at [WebTranslateIt](/translating-messages).